ianmacs/home/README.md

 ```
 git clone https://github.com/ianmacs/Home
 cd Home
+git config user.name
+git config user.email
 ```

+If `user.name` or `user.email` produced no output, then set each of them to some value, either globally (`--global`) or locally.

-Most shell-based setup steps detailed here are also automated in the shell script `setup_my_project.sh`.
-Have a look at that script, change the values of the first two variables as described, execute and continue with the browser-based configuration below.
+Most of the following shell-based setup steps detailed here are also automated in the shell script `setup_my_project.sh`.
+Have a look at that script, change the values of the first two variables as described, then execute and continue with the browser-based configuration below.

 The node-red project created from this template will contain passwords for mqtt, influxdb, grafana and possibly others either in plain text,